pustotnik/zenmake/docs/installation.rst

   for Python building.
 Python >= 3.7 always has threading.
 * `PyYAML <https://pyyaml.org/>`_ It's optional and needed only if you use yaml :ref:`buildconf<buildconf>`.
-ZenMake can be used with yaml buildconf file even though there is no PyYAML in a operation system because ZenMake has an internal copy of PyYAML python library.
-This copy is used only if there is no PyYAML installed in a operation system.
+ZenMake can be used with yaml buildconf file even though if there is no PyYAML in an operation system because ZenMake has an internal copy of PyYAML python library.
+This copy is used only if there is no PyYAML installed in an operation system.

 There are different ways to install/use ZenMake: